-Participate in inventory or walk through – record all products they use and you can also get a timeline on when they’re ready to order.
-Instead of asking the buyer to generate a list for you, offer to do a walk through and you can gain the opportunity to provide added value through product suggestions or process improvements.
+Participate in inventory or walk-through – record all products they use and you can also get a timeline on when they’re ready to order.
+Instead of asking the buyer to generate a list for you, offer a walk-through and you can gain the opportunity to provide added value through product suggestions or process improvements.

 Acquire their logos or art files – do a mockup web page, presentation, product, et cetera.
 Helping your buyers visualize their end-product or result provided by you can remove some of their decision overwhelm.

-Meet their team that is impacted by this change – get their concerns, understand how change and your solution will impact each of them.
+Meet their team that is impacted by this change – get their concerns, and understand how change and your solution will impact each of them.
 Demonstrate how you’re going to lead change and address the concerns of each of the peripheral departments of users.
-Avoid being “single threaded” with only one contact who understands your value – create advocates up and down the customers’ organization.
+Avoid being “single-threaded” with only one contact who understands your value – create advocates up and down the customers’ organization.

 Everyone is wearing too many hats and has full plates.
 Buyers are bombarded with hundreds of decisions to make each day.
 Many will live with the status quo as long as possible because they don’t feel they have the time to research the best vendors, start the process, or understand all the intricacies of the decision.

-Remove the obstacles that are either hindering or slowing their decisions to choose you as their supplier.
+Remove the obstacles hindering or slowing their decisions to choose you as their supplier.

 Until next time, stop hoping, start SELLING!